Healthy breakfast bowl with walnuts and fruit

 When it comes to plant-based diets, ensuring you get a balanced intake of essential nutrients is crucial.
 For vegans and vegetarians, this means turning to plant-based sources for protein, healthy fats, and other vital vitamins and minerals.
-One food that stands out in this area is walnuts—small in size but big on benefits.
+One food that stands out in this area is walnuts—small in size, versatile and big on benefits.
 Here’s why walnuts are a fantastic addition to any vegan or vegetarian diet.

 Healthy Fats for Optimal Health

-Unlike many processed foods that are high in unhealthy fats, walnuts are an excellent source of heart-healthy fats.
+Unlike many processed foods that are high in unhealthy fats, walnuts are an excellent natural source of heart-healthy fats.
 Walnuts are rich in omega-3 fatty acids, which are essential fats that our bodies can’t produce on their own.
 Omega-3s support brain health, reduce inflammation, and may help lower the risk of heart disease.
 Walnuts are one of the few plant-based foods that provide a significant amount of omega-3s—especially alpha-linolenic acid (ALA), which is the plant-based form of omega-3s.
-Including walnuts, or walnut oil, in your diet ensures you’re getting these essential fats.
+Walnuts are also incredibly versatile, with walnut flour and walnut oil providing creative new ways to enjoy their rich flavour and nutritional benefits.

 Packed with Protein